Looking to Cash In on the Equity in Your Home?

 You Could Pay Off Your Loan Faster

-You can refinance your mortgage into a new loan with a shorter term (for example, going from a 30-year loan to a 15-year).
+You can refinance your mortgage into a new loan with a shorter term (for example, going from a 30-year loan to a 15-year loan).
 By shortening your loan term, you’ll gain more equity in the home faster and pay the loan off quicker.
-That means you’ll own your home free and clear earlier and reap such benefits as saving money on interest and having more money each month when you no longer have a mortgage payment.
+That means you’ll own your home free and clear earlier and reap benefits such as saving money on interest and having more money each month when you no longer have a mortgage payment.

-You can refinance your mortgage into a new loan with a shorter term (for example, going from a 30-year loan to a 15-year).
+You can refinance your mortgage into a new loan with a shorter term (for example, going from a 30-year loan to a 15-year loan).
 By shortening your loan term, you’ll gain more equity in the home faster and pay the loan off quicker.
-That means you’ll own your home free and clear earlier and reap such benefits as saving money on interest and having more money each month when you no longer have a mortgage payment.
+That means you’ll own your home free and clear earlier and reap benefits such as saving money on interest and having more money each month when you no longer have a mortgage payment.

 You Might Spend Less Over The Life Of The Loan